shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 ## Testing Webhooks

 You can use any of the freely available webhook URL generators online for testing purposes.
-These services are specifically intended to be used for testing webhooks and other types of HTTP requests.
-This is a great way to get started learning about webhooks without needing to set up any infrastructure on your own network.
+These services are specifically intended to be used for testing Webhooks and other types of HTTP requests.
+This is a great way to get started learning about Webhooks without needing to set up any infrastructure on your own network.

 ### Using webhook.site

 We recommend [webhook.site](https://webhook.site).
 It provides a unique URL that can be copied and pasted into a webhook and will show you deliveries made to that address in real time.
 The page can be customized to respond to deliveries with a specific status code and body, which means you can test delivery success and failure.

 The webhook.site service is aggressively rate limited.
-This means that it is easy to end up in a situation where some deliveries are rejected, resulting in unstable or failed webhooks.
+This means that it is easy to end up in a situation where some deliveries are rejected, resulting in unstable or failed Webhooks.
 When testing, we recommend that you use a known, controllable project environment rather than live data in production.

 {% include warning title="Production data" content="It is not good to send production event data to publicly available, third party web services!
-We recommend using test data only when using services like webhook.site to test webhooks." %}
+We recommend using test data only when using services like webhook.site to test Webhooks." %}